x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all contact.
-2. AddressBook parses the command.
+2. CustomerRelationBook parses the command.
-3. AddressBook validates the command format.
+3. CustomerRelationBook validates the command format.
-4. AddressBook retrieves all saved contacts.
+4. CustomerRelationBook retrieves all saved contacts.
-5. AddressBook displays all contacts.
+5. CustomerRelationBook displays all contacts.
-6. AddressBook displays a console message indicating the number of contacts displayed.
+6. CustomerRelationBook displays a console message indicating the number of contacts displayed.

     Use case ends.

 **Extensions**

 * 5a.
-No contacts stored in AddressBook
+No contacts stored in CustomerRelationBook
   * 5a1.
-AddressBook will not display any contacts.
+CustomerRelationBook will not display any contacts.
   * 5a2.
-AddressBook displays a console message indicating AddressBook is empty.
+CustomerRelationBook displays a console message indicating CustomerRelationBook is empty.
   * Use case ends.

 **Use case: UC03 - Add Tags to Contact**